 When the public Lands Act, 1969 was enacted, an important regulation regarding Government Policy on land was non-leasing of land then known as communal grazing areas as well as swamps.
-However, during the Military adminstration of the seventies, although this policy was not officially reversed, implementation of the land policy did not bother about it.
+However, during the Military administration of the seventies, although this policy was not officially reversed, implementation of the land policy did not bother about it.
 In fact it was literally ignored as the pressure on land increased.

 The effect of that were serious consequences socially and environmentally.
 Socially, thousands of citizens especially cattle keepers were deprived of land hitherto communally used which was leased to individuals who in most cases never really developed it.
 These hapless citizens are facing unnecessary hardships.
 Environmentally, large areas of swamps were destroyed which resulted in climatic changes never known before in most of these swamp areas.
 This destruction of non-renewable natural resource had caused great concern to Government.
-The little that remains therefore must be jealously protected even if it may appear too late!29
+The little that remains therefore must be jealously protected even if it may appear too late!31

 Government had directed the District Land Committees not to entertain any applications for communal grazing land and swamps by private individuals.
 They were to remain in their form for community use.
-The swamps had to be preserved in their natural state as a source of water.30 The DC therefore directed Kabunga to ensure that Kakare did not tamper with public land.
+The swamps had to be preserved in their natural state as a source of water.32 The DC therefore directed Kabunga to ensure that Kakare did not tamper with public land.
 Kabunga communicated this decision to Kakare, to the chiefs and Abataka.
-Kakare wrote back on April 29, 1985 warnign Kabunga against any interference with his land, as he would take legal action against him.
-This threat could not hold Kabunga from the DC's directive and in which Kabunga had a vested interest.
-On being armed politically with the DC's letter, the Abataka went ahead and demolished the fence on May 6, 1985.
+Kakare wrote back on April 29, 1985 warning Kabunga against any action that would interfere with his right to his land, as he would take legal action against him.
+This threat could not hold Kabunga from the DC's directive in which Kabunga had a vested interest.
+On being armed politically with the DC's letter, the Abataka went ahead and demolished the fence on May 6,1985.
 True to his word, Kakare shifted the case from the political domain to the judiciary.
 He hired legal services and sued the defendants for trespass, forceful destruction of his fence and the developments thereon.

 During the court proceedings, the plaintiff claimed that he had acquired this suit land from his father in 1949.
 He alleged that he had used the suit land undisturbed till when he litigated with Kabasharira five times in court.
 He attested that he had got it by writ of court after winning the cases and that the Court Brokers put him in possession of it on January 31, 1985.
 He further claimed that the District Land Committee had visited this land and recommended his application for a lease offer.
-The defendants rebutted this by arguing that he could not have litigated over it was a communal grazing land.
-They averred that the suit land was demarcated and registered in the Bataka Book as grazing area and that the plaintiff was a signatory to it.
-They informed Court that the plaintiff had litigated over another small piece of land before Kasigaire.
-They further averred that he had never litigated before Ntegamahe as plaintiff and his counsel alleged.
+The defendants rebutted this by arguing that he could not have litigated over it since it was a communal grazing land.
+They averred that the suit land was demarcated and registered in the